digitalrebar/doc/user/webui/annealer.rst

 Annealer
 ========

-The Annealer page (/annealer) shows all the active node-roles (see :ref:`ui_roles`) in the system grouped by type with the most immediate types (error, transition) at the top.
-The Annealer can be reached by Monitor...Annealer or the top right status icons.
+The Annealer page (/annealer) shows all the active node-roles (see :ref:`ui_roles`) in the system grouped by type with the most immediate types (error, process) at the top.
+The Annealer can be reached via the radar icon in the top right.

 .. image:: /images/screens/dr_annealier_monitor.png